791 Naval Air Squadron: Fleet Requirements Unit (1945-1947)

 April 1946 saw the arrival of two Beech Expediter, an American twin-engined light aircraft.
 These were followed by three Taylorcraft Auster, British military liaison and observation aircraft, in the October.
 November 1946 saw the withdrawal of the Corsair aircraft, however, in December, two Supermarine Seafire, a navalised version of the Supermarine Spitfire, were received.
 The squadron also operated a Communications Flight and an Air-Sea Rescue flight.
 Australian Vengeance aircraft were acquired and used for DDT spraying against Mosquito flies.

 791 Naval Air Squadron disbanded as a Fleet Requirements Unit, on the 16 June 1947, at RNAS Sembawang.

-Aircraft operated
+Aircraft flown

 791 Naval Air Squadron has operated a number of different aircraft types, including: